vxcute/ParcordREBot/README.md

 About:
 ------
 Paracord Is a Discord Bot That Works As A Disassmbler It Also Contains Basic Utils That Will Ease Your RE Process.
-The Code Is Badly Written Remember I Warned You !
+The Code Is Badly Written And Just Works Remember I Warned You !

 Libraries Used:
 ---------------